AGILESCIENCE/Agilepy/docs/source/quickstart/installation.rst

     docker exec -it $CONTAINER_NAME bash -l -c "jupyter notebook list"

-You can omit the "-c" option to enter the container with a bash shell.
+You can omit the ``-c`` option to enter the container with a bash shell.

-.. note:: Jupyter server will listen at localhost:9999, change the port if you want to use a different one.
+.. note:: Jupyter server will listen at ``localhost:9999``, change the port if you want to use a different one.

-.. note:: If Agilepy is running or a remote machine, you need to setup an ssh tunnel to access the jupyter server: `ssh -L 9999:localhost:9999 <user>@<host>`
+.. note:: If Agilepy is running or a remote machine, you need to setup an ssh tunnel to access the jupyter server: ``ssh -L 9999:localhost:9999 <user>@<host>``